MarinGrgurev/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-Histogram now shows distribution of total number of steps taken each day but with imputed missing values by regression predictions imputation technique:
+Histogram now shows distribution of total number of steps taken each day but with imputed missing values:

 ```r